aiarena/sc2-ai-match-controller/sc2_controller/README.md

 | sc2_controller.log | The logs of the controller | |
 | stderr-\<port>.log | Error logs from SC2 game running on this port | |
 | stdout-\<port>.log | Output logs from SC2 game running on this port | |

+In the current version, the controller stores the replay of the game in `/root/StarCraftII/maps`.
+In a next version, the client controller will mount a game folder shared between the match and game controllers for exchanging game assets.
+This game controller will copy the replay file there.